How to Create a Dashboard in Power BI for Beginner

 Source: Tutorial Getaway

-The application will give you an option to navigated through files and you can browse to the location.
+The application will give you an option to navigate through files and you can browse to the location.

 Locate the file and add them to the dashboard.
 Some files might take a little more time to process depending on the size.